omnificentsystems/14525-site/content/peering/policy/_index.md

 ### Documented Routing Policy
 ###### (*required*)

-Peers should maintain a publicly accessible description of their external routing policy, in a form usable by Workonline engineers to determine the correctness of the routing information received in BGP.
+Peers should maintain a publicly accessible description of their external routing policy, in a form usable by Omnificent Systmes engineers to determine the correctness of the routing information received in BGP.

 At minimum, this should consist of the following RPSL objects, registered in a publicly available [IRR databases](http://www.irr.net/docs/list.html):